astoko/CounterProject/README.md

 ```

 ulimit -n will need to be above ~7000 for this to work.
-It uses ~20gb of ram, but each individual process is only about 20-30mb of usage.
+It uses ~20gb of ram, but each individual process is only about 25mb.

 ## Dependencies
  - Python